Golf Tutorials

 Let's get right to it: the primary use of a sand bottle is to fill divots.
 A divot is that patch of turf that flies through the air when you make a proper, downward strike on a golf ball with an iron or wedge.
 Taking a good divot is a sign of solid ball-striking, but it leaves an open wound on the fairway.
 As a steward of the game, it's your responsibility to patch it up.

-Failing to do so isn't just a minor oversight, it has a real triple-down effect on the course and other players.
+Failing to do so isn't just a minor oversight, it has a real trickle-down effect on the course and other players.
 Repairing your divots is one of the most fundamental acts of golf etiquette.

 Why Repairing Divots Is So Important